-7. Tracks
+8. Tracks

 Tracks are sites (including racecourses and dog tracks) where races or other sporting events take place.
+The Act does not define what constitutes a sporting event or race and the Council will decide this on a case-by-case basis.
 There are currently no tracks within this council area.